kandikandi/swen222_rpg_game/README.md

-# README #

 # Dreamland Game #

-### Summary ###
+## Summary ##

 Dreamland is a multi-player adventure game.

-### Getting started ###
+## Getting started ##

 To launch from Eclipse:

-1.Click "Run as Java Application" with "UIMain" configuration.
+[1] Right-click ui package and click "Run as Java Application".

-2.Click on the "Login" button on the welcome screen, enter your name, and click "Ok".
+[2] Click on the "Login" button on the welcome screen, enter your name, and click "Ok".

-3.Click on "Host" to start the game server.
+[3] Click on "Host" to start the game server.

-4.Click "Join" to start the game as the first player.
+[4] Click "Join" to start the game as the first player.

-To join the game join game as 2nd player, follow the same steps above excluding 3.
+To join the game join game as the 2nd player, modify line 25 in model.GameConst so serverIP variable matches server's IP address.

-### Controls   ###
+## Controls   ##

 You control player movement with up, down, left, and right arrows.

 You automatically pick up collectable objects such as keys and coins by walking over them.
 They will appear in your inventory.